ewjohn127/dsc_project2/README.md

 Our 'Presentation.pdf' contains our google slides presentation that sums up important information for our audience.
 In 'data' you will be able to see the dataset we worked with.
 Likewise, 'Images' will contain images used in this 'README.md' generated from code and as well as from the web.

 ```
 ├── README.md                              <- The top-level README for reviewers of this project
-├── Simple_Model.ipynb                  <- Narrative documentation of analysis in creating the Simple_Model
-├── Advanced_model.ipynb                <- Narrative documentation of analysis in creating the Advanced_Model
+├── appendix.ipynb                         <- Narrative documentation of analysis in creating the Models
-├── Data_Exploration.ipynb              <- Process of data cleaning + separating clean from uncleaned data
+├── data                                   <- Both sourced externally and generated from code
 ├── images                                 <- Holds images used in this README.md
-├── data                                <- Both sourced externally and generated from code
+├── HomeFlip_kingCounty_Price_Model.ipynb  <- Narrative documentation of analysis explaining the Models
 └── Presentation.pdf                       <- PDF version of project presentation
 ```